tri2820/spark/README.md

 Dear diary,

 in this repository I shall write down every nitty-gritty of my experience with Deakin's SPARK.
 It's week 1 and I only have a faint conception of how to run a business.
-Given how indecisive I am, I will give myself some time (weeks?) before settle for my startup idea.
+Given how indecisive I am, I will give myself some time (weeks?) before settling for my startup idea.

 Juggling between 3 units, a job and a WIL unit is excruciating.